 KNOWLEDGE FIGHTS POVERTY.
 Skills gained through Financial Literacy Education programs allow families to gain control of resources, manage credit and address debt issues.
 Effectively managing money means resources can be stretched.

-To empower youth transitioning out of foster care with the skills to take charge of their eating lifestyle and knowledge of the culinary arts through meaningful educational experiences with community chefs and restaurants.
-Through our Fresh Chefs Apprenticeship, Guest Chefs, Home Cook Mentor, and iCook programs we provide the tools necessary for youth to learn to cook independently, healthily, and on a budget.
+Fresh Chefs Society empowers youth transitioning out of foster care with the skills they need to take charge of their eating lifestyle.
+Through the culinary arts, Fresh Chefs creates meaningful educational experiences by pairing youth with community chefs and restaurants.
+With our Apprenticeships, Guest Chefs, Home Cook Mentor, and iCook programs, we provide the tools necessary for youth to learn how to cook independently, healthily, and on a budget.
 With these programs, youth are given a chance to improve skills, create a network of support, and be a part of the community.

 The Fusebox Festival presents contemporary art and performance that spans form and geography.
 The festival acts as a catalyst for new ideas, new artistic models, new languages and approaches to help us better fully engage with the issues and questions that define and inspire us as artists and audiences.